PolyArch/dsa-cgra-gen/README.md

 1. Install [Scala](https://www.scala-lang.org/) and [sbt](https://www.scala-sbt.org/)
 2. Make sure you have JDK from Oracle with version 1.8 or above.
 3. Put the CGRA description file like "*fileNAME*.rea" in model directory.
-4. make sure you have an *IRoutput* directory in ss-old.cgra-gen
+4. make sure you have an *IRoutput* directory in ss-cgra-gen

-### run ss-old.cgra-gen from terminal
+### run ss-cgra-gen from terminal

  please run
 ```